docarray/docarray/docs/fundamentals/documentarray/matching.md

 Though both `.find()` and `.match()` is about finding nearest neighbours of a given "query" and both accpet similar arguments, there are some differences between them:

 ##### Which side is the query at?
 - `.find()` always requires the query on the right-hand side.
-Say you have a DocumentArray with one million Documents, to find one query's nearest neightbours you should write `one_million_docs.find(query)`;
+Say you have a DocumentArray with one million Documents, to find one query's nearest neighbours you should write `one_million_docs.find(query)`;
 - `.match()` assumes the query is on left-hand side. `A.match(B)` semantically means "A matches against B and save the results to A".
 So with `.match()` you should write `query.match(one_million_docs)`.

 ##### What is the type of the query?